HAWAI‘I WILDFIRE RECOVERY and RESILIENCE RESOURCE GUIDE

 Aloha United Way, 211https://auw211.org

-211 provides information and referrals about emergency resources and services to Hawaiʻi residents, which operates seven days a week between the hours of 7 a.m. and 10 p.m.
+211 provides information and referrals about recovery resources and services to Hawaiʻi residents, which operates seven days a week between the hours of 7 a.m. and 10 p.m.
 Programs and resources include shelters, healthcare, food, school closures and much more.

 • Call, text, or chat 211